chrisatcho/JavaPacketInspector/README.md

 A simple packet inspector written in Java utilising the [Pcap4J](https://kaitoy.github.io/pcap4j/javadoc/latest/en/) library.
 It helps understand the traffic on your network, and provide a simpler way of digesting information.

+The repository for this project can be found at: https://github.com/ChrisAtchison/JavaPacketInspector

 ## Features

 - Packet Sniffing